d0jyaaan/Projects-2022/README.md

 ## About <a name = "about"></a>
 <p>
-  This is a quadratic calculator that finds:
+  This is a quadratic function calculator that finds:
   <ul>
     <li>Roots</li>
     <li>Y-intercept